-7.2.1 The PCC can make decisions at any time.
+7.2.1 The PCC is able to make decisions at any time.
 Decisions made by the PCC and those exercising delegated authority on behalf of the PCC must comply with the formalities set out below.
-To transact business transparently and effectively, the following distinct types of meeting will take place.
+In order to transact business transparently and effectively, the following distinct types of meeting will take place.